JuliaLang/julia/doc/src/manual/performance-tips.md

 as well as the resulting speedup depend very much on the hardware.
 You can examine the change in generated code by using Julia's [`code_native`](@ref) function.

-Note that `@fastmath` also assumes that NaNs will not occur during the computation, which can lead to surprising behavior:
+Note that `@fastmath` also assumes that `NaN`s will not occur during the computation, which can lead to surprising behavior:

 ```julia-repl
 julia> f(x) = isnan(x);